-However, the effects of drug abuse are well known.
+The effects of drug abuse are well known.
 Many young people's talents are wasted, and addiction to hard drugs can cost a user his or her life.
 Furthermore, those who drink and drive may be involved in fatal road accidents.
 The cost to society is great, and enormous amounts of money are spent on convicting drug dealers and on education programmes.

-To conclude, I recommend that the only sensible way to solve this problem is to educate young people about the dangers and harms of drugs, and to take steps to reduce the pressure of competition placed upon them.
+To conclude, I recommend that the only sensible way to solve this problem is to educate young people about the dangers of drug use, and to take steps to reduce the pressure of competition placed upon them.